michaelnisi/pushup/README.md

 ## Event:'entry'

 This event fires when uploading of a file begins.
 The file is streamed to S3.
-The `entry` objects—provided by [knox](https://github.com/LearnBoost/knox)—emit 'progress' events with following properties: `written`, `total`, and `percent`.
+The `entry` objects, provided by [knox](https://github.com/LearnBoost/knox), emit 'progress' events with following properties: `written`, `total`, and `percent`.

 ## Installation